EOSIO/eos/README.md

 <a name="generaluse-accountexists"></a>
 #### Checking Existence of Account

-Check that account an account exists or was created successfully.
+Check that account exists or was created successfully.

 ```bash
 ./eosc get account bob